CoderDojo-Content/Intermediate-Wearables/en/in-the-loop.md

     ```
     See the difference?

 6. Try designing your own sequence by changing the code in the **loop** function!
 You can add as many delays and as many calls to your **lightAllOneColour** function as you like.
-Experiment with different values for the colour parameter.
+Experiment with longer and shorter delays and different values for the colour parameter.
  * Remember, the whole sequence will keep repeating over and over.